top of page

 We developed and published a comprehensive Visual Dictionary of Rohingya Culture in collaboration with Books Unbound, a trilingual publication aiming to provide the Rohingya community with a culturally appropriate educational tool that features their own unique heritage.
 Following the successful distribution of the dictionary, we piloted a series of animated films featuring two young Rohingya characters pursuing cultural adventures in the camps.

-The artefact collection is exhibited in the in the centre now fully managed by the Rohingya community, and available to the general public through the RCMC website.
+The artefact collection is exhibited in the centre now fully managed by the Rohingya community, and available to the general public through the RCMC website.
 The centre was planned to include a walk-through exhibition, workshop areas, administration and retail space, library and an outdoor community space to play traditional games like chinlone.

 Through this creative platform, Rohingya artisans and artists share their struggles, their expectations and desires, and their efforts to find meaning in their existence.
 Above all, the arts and crafts of the Rohingya people seek to illuminate their human condition which, fuelled by imagination, allows them to grow and stretch beyond their physical boundaries into the imaginary realm, a place of contemplation, self-care, hope and celebration.